apache/apisix-ingress-controller/docs/en/latest/monitoring.md

     interval: 15s
 ```

 The spec uses `namespaceSelector` and `selector` to match the `apisix-gateway` service.
-The former matches the namespace of APISIX we deployed, and the later matches the exact service `apisix-gateway`.
+The former matches the namespace of APISIX we deployed, and the latter matches the exact service `apisix-gateway`.

 The field `endpoints` tells Prometheus where to collect the metrics.
 Note that the `targetPort` field points to the port of service with the same name.
 If your service doesn't have a port named `prometheus`, create one.

 The helm chart exposes APISIX metrics in the `apisix-gateway` service by default.
-Change the selector to match your own service if needed.
+Change the selector to match your service if needed.

 ### Prometheus Spec

-If everything works fine, the `Status > Targets` page of Promethes Web UI will show the APISIX service monitor.
-If your don't see it, you should make sure Prometheus is watching the `ServiceMonitor` resource we created.
+If everything works fine, the `Status > Targets` page of Prometheus Web UI will show the APISIX service monitor.
+If you don't see it, you should make sure Prometheus is watching the `ServiceMonitor` resource we created.

 By default, the `Prometheus` resource created by the helm chart `kube-prometheus-stack` is as follows.